 — Kristen Ruby (@sparklingruby) July 19, 2021

 How effective is Trump’s social media executive order?

-Getting people to take a hard look at Section 230 of The Communications Decency Act and whether it still makes sense to uphold is a good outcome, regardless of what changes.
-People cannot see past their hatred for the President to realize this law makes very little sense in the social media-driven world we now live in.
+Getting people to take a hard look at Section 230 of The Communications Decency Act and whether it still makes sense to uphold is a good outcome, regardless of what changes (if anything does change).
+This law makes very little sense in the social media-driven world we now live in.
 If someone trashes your business on Facebook today, you can’t sue Facebook.
 Facebook is not legally responsible, even though they are hosting that content.
-People deserve the right to go after the person hosting content that is defamatory, and right now, they do not have that right.
+In my opinion, people deserve the right to go after the person hosting content that is defamatory, and right now, they do not have that right.
 This isn’t only a political issue; it is an economic one.

 Social media companies can control the outcome of your business.
 So many small business owners have lost the fight against big tech.
 They have tried to sue and were unsuccessful because the companies have indemnity.

 If I host a website, and someone trashes your business on my website, I should be responsible for that content.
 Someone should have the right to come after me for hosting it.
 As it stands now, American’s do not have that right.

 The future of your business rests in the hands of social media companies who ultimately decide what is true and not true about you and your business.
 I urge business owners to take the power back and really think about the meaning behind this executive order, above and beyond any political party lines or divides.

 Why should big tech platforms have an unfair business advantage and be immune from lawsuits when other businesses are not afforded this advantage?
 This law has not been changed in twenty-four years.
 Regardless of the outcome of Trump’s social media executive order, it is important that we review this policy to see if it still makes sense for the 2021 digital economy and ecosystem we live in and beyond.
 You can’t say on the one hand that you are not responsible for the content that appears on your platform, but on the other say here is a list of 50 reasons why we will delete your content.